-Mr. Menard has 40 years of experience representing publicly traded companies.
+Mr. Menard has more than 40 years of experience representing publicly traded companies.
 He brings extensive experience in corporate governance, securities law compliance, corporate social responsibility, shareholder engagement, financial reporting, and executive compensation.
 He has served of the Board of Directors of multiple nonprofit entities.

-Christina Wen-Chi Sung Director Member, Audit Committee Member, Compensation Committee
+Christina Wen-Chi Sung

+Director Member, Audit Committee Member, Compensation Committee

-Ms. Sung served as the Chairman of the Taipei Financial Center Corporation, the management company for Taipei 101, from 2012 to 2015.
+Ms. Sung served as the Chairman of the Taipei Financial Center Corporation, the management company for Taipei 101, the world's tallest green building, from 2012 to 2015.
 She previously served as a Director for Arcadyan Technology Corporation from 2012 to 2014 and Independent Director for Lite-On IT Corporation from 2009 to 2013.
 She was also the head of the HSBC Asset Management Group (Taiwan) from 2004 to 2006 and the co-CEO of JP Morgan Chase (Taiwan) in 2003.
-Ms. Sung has earned numerous accolades, including: inclusion in the 2019 Most Influential Corporate Directors list by WomenInc.
-Magazine, the 2003 Most Influential Business Woman of the Year by Taiwan Commonwealth Magazine, the 2002 Montblanc Business Woman of the Year, the 1998 Best CEO of the Securities Industry in Taiwan by the Securities and

-Futures Development Foundation Golden Goblet Awards, and 1998 Outstanding Business Woman in Taiwan by the Chinese Business Woman's Association.
+Ms. Sung has over 20 years of experience working in the financial investment industry in Taiwan, during which she has earned numerous accolades, including: inclusion in the 2019 Most Influential Corporate Directors list by WomenInc.
+Magazine, the 2003 Most Influential Business Woman of the Year by Taiwan Commonwealth Magazine, the 2002 Montblanc Business Woman of the Year, the 1998 Best CEO of the Securities Industry in Taiwan by the Securities and Futures Development Foundation Golden Goblet Awards, and 1998 Outstanding Business Woman in Taiwan by the Chinese Business Woman's Association.